W3Techs

 Technologies > Site Elements > CSS > Inline CSS > by Server Locations

-Usage of Inline CSS broken down by server locations
+Usage of Inline CSS as site element broken down by server locations

 This diagram shows the percentages of websites using Inline CSS broken down by server locations.
 See technologies overview for explanations on the methodologies used in the surveys.